szilvasi-group/NanoparticleAtomCounter/README.rst

 Nanoparticle Atom Counter
 =========================

-Assuming a spherical cap, we estimate the number of Total, Surface, Perimeter, and Interfacial atoms of a supported nanoparticle from the radius and contact angle, both of which can be easily gotten from TEM images
+Assuming a spherical cap, we estimate the number of Total, Surface, Perimeter, and Interfacial atoms (illustrated below) of a supported nanoparticle from the radius and contact angle, both of which can be easily gotten from TEM images

 .. figure:: Nanoparticle_Legend.png
-   :width: 600
+   :width: 300
-   :alt: Active site types discriminated
+   :alt: Atom types discriminated
    :align: center

-   Distinguishing kinds of active sites